Published in December 2015 · Updated in June 2019

 Collective bargaining allows employers, employers’ organizations and trade unions to address work-related issues together and negotiate a collective agreement.
 A collective agreement typically covers issues such as wages, working time and other working conditions, and outlines the rights and responsibilities of the workers and employers involved.

 Explore this InfoStory to discover the impact of collective bargaining on the economy, businesses and working lives.

-The global economy is growing, but prosperity isn't shared
+The global economy is growing but labour share is falling

-Inequality is growing too, with a big gap between the top and bottom earners
+Inequality between the top and bottom earners increased in many countries

 Bargaining can cover many issues that benefit both businesses and workers